theodi/synthetic-data-tutorial/README.md

 python tutorial/generate.py
 ```

-Voila!.
+Voila!
 You'll now see a `mock_nhs_ae_dataset.csv` file in the `/data` directory.
 Open it up and have a browse.
 It's contains the following columns:

-- Attendance ID
-- Hospital
-- Arrival Time
-- Time in A&E (mins)
-- Treatment
-- Gender
-- Age
-- Postcode
+- **Attendance ID**: a unique ID generated for every admission to A&E
+- **NHS number**: NHS number of the admitted patient
+- **Hospital**: which hospital admitted the patient
+- **Arrival Time**: what time and date the patient was admitted
+- **Time in A&E (mins)**: time (in minutes) of how long the patient spent in A&E
+- **Treatment**: what the person was treated for
+- **Gender**: patient gender, see [NHS patient gender codes](https://www.datadictionary.nhs.uk/data_dictionary/attributes/p/person/person_gender_code_de.asp?shownav=1)
+- **Age**: age of patient
+- **Postcode**: postcode of patient

+We can see this dataset obviously contains some personal information.
+For instance, if we knew roughly the time a neighbour went to A&E we could use their postcode to figure out exactly what ailment they went in with.
+Or, if a list of people's NHS numbers were to be leaked in future, lots of people could be re-identified.

+Because of this, we'll need to take some anonymisation steps.

 ---

 ## Anonymisation Steps

-For this stage we're going to be loosely following [the anonymisation techniques used when creating NHS synthetic data for A&H in England](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data).
+For this stage we're going to be loosely following the anonymisation techniques used when NHS England was [creating its own synthetic data](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data).

 ### Where a patient lives